ceciliaconsta3/My-100-Days-of-Code/resources.md

 ## Books (both coding and non-coding)

 #### Coding
+1. SamsTeachYourself jQuery and JavaScript in 24 Hours by Brad Dayley

 #### Non-coding
 1. Grit: The Power of Passion and Perserverance by Angela Duckworth